iov-one/docs/docs/weave/design/04-queries.md

 }
 ```

-That's a lot of fields... let's skip through them. `Code` is set to non-zero only when there is an error in processing the query. `Log` and `Info` are human readable strings for debugging or extra info. `Index` *may* be the location of this key in the merkle tree, but that is not well defined.
+That's a lot of fields... let's skip through them. `Code` is set to non-zero only when there is an error in processing the query. `Log` and `Info` are human-readable strings for debugging or extra info. `Index` _may_ be the location of this key in the Merkle tree, but that is not well defined.

-Now to the important ones. `Height`, as above, the the block height of the tree we queried and is always set, even if the query had 0 to request "most recent". `Key` is the key of the merkle tree we got, `Value` is the value stored at that key (may be empty if there is no value), and `Proof` is a merkle proof in an undefined format.
+Now to the important ones. `Height`, as above, the the block height of the tree we queried and is always set, even if the query had 0 to request "most recent". `Key` is the key of the Merkle tree we got, `Value` is the value stored at that key (may be empty if there is no value), and `Proof` is a Merkle proof in an undefined format.

 ## Weave Request Types

 As we see above, the request format doesn't actually define what possible types are for either `Path` or `Data` and leaves it up to the application.
-This is good for a generic query interface, but to allow better code reuse between weave extensions, as well as ease of development of weave clients, we define a standard here for all weave modules.
+This is good for a generic query interface, but to allow better code reuse between Weave extensions, as well as ease of development of Weave clients, we define a standard here for all Weave modules.

 ### Constructing Paths